(Part 4) The Bucket of Conviction - Strong As Hec

-After several back and forths the boy tells him, "Even if I wanted to let you out...
+After going back and forth, the boy tells him, "Even if I wanted to let you out...
 I don't have the key."

-Knowing the queen mother would't just GIVE him the key.
-He sneaks into her room when she is asleep, and STEALS it.
+Knowing the Queen Mother would't just give him the key.
+He sneaks into her room when she is asleep, and steals it.
+This got me thinking; since this book is about men and how we operate psychologically; and the fact that the boy, in this scene, steals.

 Do men have a proclivity to steal?